Sensitivity of accelerator-based neutrino experiments to neutrino-dark matter interaction: Elko as a viable dark matter

-In this case, a neutrino with four-momentum $p'_{\nu}$ (aligned along the $z-$direction) scatters off an elko with four-momentum $p$, which is at rest in the lab frame.
-This produces an outgoing electron with four-momentum $k'_{\mu}$ and a scattered elko with four-momentum $k_\lambda$.
-The neutrino mass scale is much lower than the electron and the elko masses, and a typical neutrino beam energy as well.
-Therefore we shall neglect the neutrino mass in this analysis.
+For the Lagrangian described in Eq. \eqref{lagrangiana}, we are interested in the process displayed in Fig.~\ref{fd}.
+In this case, a neutrino with four-momentum $p'_{\nu}$ (aligned along the $z-$direction) scatters off an elko with four-momentum $p_{\lambda}$, which is at rest in the lab frame.
+This produces an outgoing neutrino with four-momentum $k'_{\nu}$ and a scattered elko with four-momentum $k_\lambda$.
+The neutrino mass scale is much lower than the electron and the elko masses, and also comparing to a typical neutrino beam energy.
+Therefore, we neglect the neutrino mass in this analysis.
 In the lab frame, the components of these quantities can be written as:

-where $T$ is the outgoing electron kinetic energy, $m_e$ and $m_\lambda$ are the masses of the electron and of the elko, respectively.
-The boldface letters are three-momentum.
+where $T$ is the outgoing elko kinetic energy, $m_\lambda$ is the mass of the elko, $E_{\nu_i}$ and $E_{\nu_f}$ represent the neutrino energy before and after the interaction, respectively.
+The boldface letters are the respective three-momentum.

-We are interested in the cross section, from which we can extract the number of events in the detector.
-In the case of two-body collisions between an incoming neutrino and a (stationary) target elko, through a general nonstandard interaction, the differential cross-section is given by the expression (in natural units) \cite{Bischer:2018zcz}
+We are interested in the cross section, from which we can compute the new energy spectrum at the detector.
+In the case of two-body collisions between an incoming neutrino and a (stationary) target elko, through a general nonstandard interaction, the differential cross section is given by the expression \cite{Bischer:2018zcz}, in natural units,